NCC-Computer-Club-Projects/NCC-Computer-Club-Website/contribution-guide.md

 ### Set up a Development Space

 After forking the repository, start setting up your development environment.
 You can either develop on a local machine or use [GitHub's Codespaces](https://docs.github.com/en/codespaces).
-We recommend using Visual Studio or Visual Studio Code for local development, as they accomodates several languages, and extensions, and provides tools that make developing with a team easier.
-Using the same environment accross various machines also prevents the "Well, it works on my machine..." issue common to development.
+We recommend using Visual Studio or Visual Studio Code for local development, as they accommodate several languages and extensions and provide tools that make developing with a team easier.
+Using the same environment across various machines also prevents the "Well, it works on my machine..." issue common to development.
 Of course, this also poses the risk of ignoring potential issues that may arise when end users do not have the same or expected set-up.

 We will assume that a cloned repository is used for the rest of this document.
 The other potential fix for this issue is containerizing the project using Docker, for which some support has been configured.
 Project leads, please thoroughly research and read through the [compose](./n4c/compose.yaml) and [Dockerfile](./n4c/Dockerfile)s before resorting to this method, as they have only been configured for the main app files.